CAFM-Blog.de | Energy Management Software in Facility Management: A Small Guide 2026

 Extended example: Hospital: Laundry shifted to favorable tariffs, cooling systems demand-oriented – 22% peak reduction, fewer manual interventions.

-Live test tip: Check queries in DB and alarm-CAFM link.
+Live Test Tip: Check queries in DB and alarm-CAFM linkage.

 Integration with CAFM, BMS, and IT Landscape